($\ell,0)$-Carter partitions, a generating function, and their crystal theoretic interpretation: -partitions

-\begin{lemma} Suppose ${\lambda}$ does not satisfy ($\star$).
-Suppose $a<b$ and suppose that $\ell$ divides exactly one of $h_{(a,c)}^{\lambda}$ and $h_{(b,c)}^{\lambda}$.
-Let $\nu$ be $\lambda$ with a removed horizontal $\ell$-rim hook (if a horizontal $\ell$-rim hook exists).
-Then, as long as $\nu$ still has the box $(b,c)$, $\nu$ does not satisfy ($\star$). \begin{proof} All cases are done similar to the proof of Lemma \ref{lemma1}.
-The only case which does not apply is when you remove a horizontal strip from row $b$ and remove the box $(b,c)$. \end{proof} \end{lemma} \begin{remark} In the proof of Lemma \ref{lemma1} we have also shown that when adding a horizontal $\ell$-rim hook to a partition which does not satisfy $(\star)$, the violation to ($\star$) occurs in the same rows as the original partition.
-It can also be shown in Lemma \ref{lemma2} that when removing a horizontal $\ell$-rim hook (in the cases above), the violation will stay in the same rows as the original partition.
-This will be useful in the proof of Theorem \ref{maintheorem}. \end{remark} \begin{example} $(5,4,1)$ does not satisfy ($\star$) for $\ell=3$.
+\begin{remark} In the proof of Lemma \ref{lemma1} we have also shown that when adding a horizontal $\ell$-rim hook to a partition which does not satisfy $(\star)$, the violation to ($\star$) occurs in the same rows as in the original partition.
+It can also be shown in Lemma \ref{lemma2} that when removing a horizontal $\ell$-rim hook (in the cases above), the violation will stay in the same rows as in the original partition.
+This will be useful in the proof of Theorem \ref{maintheorem}. \end{remark} \begin{example} We illustrate here the necessity of our hypothesis that $(b,c) \in \nu$. $\lambda = (5,4,1)$ does not satisfy ($\star$) for $\ell=3$.
 The boxes $(1,2)$ and $(2,2)$ are a violation of $(\star)$.
-Removing a horizontal 3-rim hook will give the partition $(5,1,1)$ which does satisfy ($\star$).
-Note that this does not violate Lemma \ref{lemma2}, since the removed horizontal $3$-rim hook contains the box $(2,2)$.
+Removing a horizontal 3-rim hook will give the partition $\nu = (5,1,1)$ which does satisfy ($\star$).
+Note that this does not violate Lemma \ref{lemma2}, since $\nu$ does not contain the box $(2,2)$.

 \end{example}